 Both public and private cloud providers usually take some security measures.
 Private cloud services can be customized to provide improved data security.

-Safe cloud storage should include several features.
+For secure data storage, your cloud should include several features.
 You’ll want to look for:

 - Encryption protocols